 What Are The Benefits Of Coconut Oil For Dogs?

-I’ve been a fan of coconut oil for about three years now and incorporate into my daily diet.
+Personally, I’ve been a fan of coconut oil for about three years now and incorporate into my daily diet.
+I’ll never go back.
 Once thought of as a “bad fat,” nutritional experts are now saying that’s not the case at all.
 In fact, coconut oil comes with a boat-load of benefits: it moisturizes your skin, it helps you burn fat and it helps fight infections (just to name a few awesome coconut qualities).

 What’s So Great About Coconut Oil?